What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 Walking Boots Are Not the Same as Casts

 A boot only protects the injury when it is worn correctly.
 A cast protects the injury 24 hours a day because the patient cannot simply remove it.
+A cast is custom-molded to the patient.
+It does not depend on straps, Velcro, air bladders, or the patient remembering to wear it correctly.
+For fractures that require strict protection, removability can be a weakness, not a benefit.

 Source: Stony Brook Orthopaedic Associates: CAM Boot Compliance Study.